Have you joined the Tokyo Weekender Book Club yet?

 The book club is completely free and online-based so you can join us from wherever you are in the world.

-We announce the new book up to a week before the new season starts so you have time to decide whether you want to join us for the next book or not.
+We’ll announce our next picks every season so you have time to decide whether you want to join us for the few books or not.

 The Goodreads TW Book Club group will be our main gathering point.
 This is where we’ll ask discussion questions, exchange opinions, rant about characters and talk about whatever else is on our minds.